mosaicml/composer/composer/algorithms/weight_standardization/README.md

 ## Technical Details

-For ResNet-50 trained on ImageNet, we measured a +0.08% improvement when using weight standardization.
+For ResNet-50 trained on ImageNet, we measured similar accuracy when using weight standardization.
 For DeepLabv3+ with a ResNet-101 backbone trained on ADE20k, we measured a +0.7 mIoU improvement when using `n_last_layers_ignore=15` and training from scratch i.e. without pre-trained weights.
 In addition to the improvements at the end of training, we observed larger improvements early in training and sometimes a decrease in training loss.
 This suggests the potential for weight standardized models to be trained with more regularization.
 We have only tested the performance improvement from this method on ResNet architectures.

 🚧 Note
 >